arya-analytics/delta/docs/rfc/220518-aspen-p2p-network.md

 #### Step C - Initiator Processes Update

 After receiving an ack message, the initiator [merges ](#merging-updates) the updates into its own state.
-Then, for each feedback entry, it flips a coin with an `R` probability of returning true.
+Then, for each feedback entry, it flips a coin with a `k` probability of returning true.
 If the coin is true, sets the state of the update with the matching key to `StateRemoved`.
 End of gossip.

 ### Merging Updates

 Whenever a node receives an `UpdatePropagationList` from another node, it must merge the updates into its own state.
 This process is relevant to steps B and C of the layer 2 gossip algorithm.
-An update from the remote list is appended to internal state if it meets the following requirements:
+Each update in the list is merged as follows:

-1. It isn't already in internal state.
+1. If the remote update isn't present in local memory, do a KV lookup to see if we've persisted the update already.
+If we haven't, add to internal state.

-2. The version in internal state is lower than its version.
+2. The remote update is newer than the version in internal state.
+If this is the case, add the update to internal state.

+After the updates to merge have been selected, the node must persist them to KV.

 ### Life of a Get